somerandomdev49/dcore/notes/world/assets.md

 #### Exporting .obj files:

+The resulting Wavefront OBJ file should only have triangles, no materials, normals, UVs and no curves.
+Preferably under 1k vertices.

 - Blender:
   - Expand `Geometry` on the right panel
   - Uncheck `Write Materials`
+  - Uncheck `Object as OBJ Objects` in the `Include` panel
   - Check `Triangulate Faces`
   - Make sure `Write Normals` is checked
   - Make sure `Include UVs` is checked
-- TODO: Add more software.
+- TODO: Add more software, if needed.

 #### References/Suggestions file: